- CBA on

 For 10 days a year over the course of three years, students learn:

-- Retail Strategy, focusing on how to manage the retail segment of a bank.
+- Year 1- Head of Retail Perspective: Focusing on how to manage the retail segment of a bank.
 This includes sessions on how to acquire, segment and retain customers, design and price products and how to effectively tailor marketing messages.

-- Financial Strategy, focusing on concepts for managing a bank’s profitability.
+- Year 2 - CFO & CRO Perspective: Focusing on concepts for managing a bank’s profitability.
 This includes sessions on how to analyze financial data to measure future performance, and how to assess and manage risk.

-- Overall Bank Management Strategy, focusing on managing a bank from the top down.
+- Year 3 - CEO Perspective: Focusing on managing a bank from the top down.
 This includes sessions on how to consider analysts’ recommendations, how to structure a merger and how to evaluate key economic indicators.

 Our exclusive curriculum unfolds not from a textbook at a lecture podium, but during high-energy, interactive, competitive exercises.
 Students work in small groups.
 They adopt different roles and responsibilities common at a bank.
 They collaborate, debate, experiment.
 And it all takes place while being immersed in state-of-the-art virtual experiences designed by our faculty of leading industry experts.